Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-Readers for which this review is the first introduction to the world of ``quantum-gravity phenomenology" might be surprised that this long section, announced by an ambitious title on ``tests of Poincar\'e symmetry", really was very much centered on probing the form of the energy-momentum dispersion relation.
-Other aspects of the implications of Poincar\'e symmetry did intervene, such as the law of energy-momentum conservation and its deformations (and the form of the interaction vertices and their deformations), and are in part probed through the data analyses that I reviewed, but the feature that clearly is at center stage is the structure of the dispersion relation.
-The reason for this is rather simple: scientists that recognize themselves as ``quantum-gravity phenomenologists" will consider a certain data analysis as part of the field if one can robustly establish for that analysis the availability of Planck-scale sensitivities, in the sense I described above, and this task has been most successfully accomplished (for what concerns Poincar\'e symmetry) in cases that involve the form of the dispersion relation.
+Readers for which this review is the first introduction to the world of quantum-spacetime phenomenology might be surprised that this long section, with an ambitious title announcing related tests of Lorentz symmetry was so heavily biased toward probing the form of the energy-momentum dispersion relation.
+Other aspects of the implications of Lorentz (and Poincar\'e) symmetry did intervene, such as the law of energy-momentum conservation and its deformations (and the form of the interaction vertices and their deformations), and are in part probed through the data analyses that I reviewed, but the feature that clearly is at center stage is the structure of the dispersion relation.
+The reason for this is rather simple: researchers that recognize themselves as ``quantum-spacetime phenomenologists'' will consider a certain data analysis as part of the field if that analysis concerns an effect that can be robustly linked to quantum properties of spacetime (rather than, for example, some classical-field background) and if the analysis exposes the availability of Planck-scale sensitivities, in the sense I described above.
+At least according to the results obtained so far, the aspect of Lorentz/Poincar\'e symmetry which is most robustly challenged by the idea of a quantum spacetime is the form of the dispersion relation, and this is also an aspect of Lorentz/Poincar\'e symmetry for which the last decade of work on this phenomenology robustly exposed opportunities for Planck-scale sensitivities.

-Part of this originates from the fact that in order to claim Planck-scale sensitivity one needs to rely on some sort of model of the effect.
-For example, for the type of modifications of the dispersion relation that I considered in this section we have at present rather robust evidence of their applicability in certain noncommutative pictures of spacetime, where the noncommutativity is very clearly introduced at the Planck scale.
-And several independent (although all semi-heuristic) arguments suggest that the same general type of modified dispersion relations should apply to the ``Minkowski limit" of Loop Quantum Gravity, a framework where a certain type of discretization of spacetime structure is introduced genuinely at the Planck scale.
-Unfortunately, the relevant frameworks are so complex that one does not manage to analyze the Poincar\'e-symmetry sector beyond building a ``case" (and not a waterproof case) for modified dispersion relations.
+For the type of modifications of the dispersion relation that I considered in this section we have at present rather robust evidence of their applicability in certain noncommutative pictures of spacetime, where the noncommutativity is very clearly introduced at the Planck scale.
+And several independent (although all semi-heuristic) arguments suggest that the same general type of modified dispersion relations should apply to the ``Minkowski limit'' of Loop Quantum Gravity, a framework where a certain type of discretization of spacetime structure is introduced genuinely at the Planck scale.
+Unfortunately, these two frameworks are so complex that one does not manage to analyze spacetime symmetries much beyond building a ``case'' (and not a waterproof case) for modified dispersion relations.